Visiting a patient

 Influenza (flu) can be dangerous to hospital patients.
 During flu season (usually December to February), visitors that haven’t had their flu shot will be expected to wear a surgical mask while visiting the hospital.
-Masks will be available at hospital entrances and Info Desks.
+Masks are available at nursing stations around the hospital.
+Learn more.

 Payment of any additional hospital charges can be made at our patient accounts cash office on the first floor of the Donnelly wing from 8 a.m. to 4 p.m., Monday to Friday.
 After 4 p.m. and on weekends, financial payments can be deposited in the drop slot located outside the cash office.